25 Plants for Instant Curb Appeal in Front of Your House

 Tip: If your budget is tight, put a few dwarf azaleas in containers near your entrance, or choose reblooming types that flower in spring and again in summer.
 Pictured here: Encore Azalea 'Autumn Carnation.'

-SEE MORE PHOTOS: Stunning Biltmore Estate Azaleas
+SEE MORE PHOTOS: Biltmore Estate Azaleas

 Fuchsia Colored Portulacas Flowers in Lime Green Pots